netdata/netdata/python.d/README.md

  * Indexing and flushing latency

 3. **Memory usage and garbace collection** charts:
- * JVM heap currently in use, commited
+ * JVM heap currently in use, committed
  * Count of garbage collections
  * Time spent on garbage collections